Revised fruit and vegetable marketing standards

 Actions

-Suppliers of ripened bananas, dried fruits, nuts and fresh products prepared beyond trimming (as defined by UNECE standards) should ensure their labelling indicates the country of origin from 2025.
+Suppliers of ripened bananas, dried fruits, nuts, and fresh products prepared beyond trimming (as defined by UNECE standards) should ensure that their labelling indicates the country of origin from 1 January 2025.

 Timeline

-The new rules will apply from 1 January 2025.
+The new rules apply from 1 January 2025.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.